anoochit/ytThumbnail/README.md

-# ytThumbnail

-## YouTube Thumbnail Generator: Create Eye-Catching Thumbnails in Seconds
+# YouTube Thumbnail Generator: Create Eye-Catching Thumbnails in Seconds

 This app simplifies YouTube thumbnail creation, saving you time and effort.
 With its intuitive interface and powerful features, you can craft professional-looking thumbnails directly from your computer.